Targeted Pain Relief. No Pills, No GI Side Effects.

 Systemic Absorption 5-17x lower than oral Full systemic exposure Low (localized) None

-Origin Boston Red Sox formulation Generic pharmaceutical Generic pharmaceutical N/A
+Origin Compounded by the same team that works with the Boston Red Sox Generic pharmaceutical Generic pharmaceutical N/A

 Common Questions